Do's and Dont's of email sending

 Not sure how to avoid those?
 Follow the "Do's and Don'ts" below and send excellent content to keep your reputation high and enjoy the fast track to good deliverability and successful email marketing.

-- Do - Set your From name to clearly identify your newsletters as coming from you.
+- Do - Set your From name to identify your newsletters as clearly coming from your shop.

 This is where most recipients look to identify who a message is from.
 Set this to be something the subscriber will remember from when they opted into your email list.